tgstation/common_core/The_Esoteric.md

 4. Amusing Factoids

 # Space Madness
 The trials and tribulations that one must endure during their career working in space are surely damaging to one’s mindstate.
 Nanotrasen’s stations are no exception.
-Through the tedium of work, the inhumane living conditions, and the bloodshed an individual will develop some cracks in their psyche.
+Through the tedium of work, the inhumane living conditions, and the bloodshed.
+An individual will develop some cracks in their psyche.
 And sometimes, though these cracks, something terrifying will slip in.

 ***
 # Beyond the veil
 These horrors are not from here.
 Not birthed from any planet or star but rather another plane of existence.
-Some scientists believe that these beings’ home is connected to bluespace technology, due to its frequent utilization and the rise of cults to these monsters beginning at around the same time.
+Some scientists believe that these beings’ home is connected to bluespace technology, due to its frequent utilization and the rise of cults to these horrors beginning at around the same time.
 Others say that this other place is less tangible and more of a manifestation of human consciousness, ideals, and fears.
-There has also been speculation that this other plane (or planes) are linked to the magic of wizards and other practitioners.
+There has also been speculation that this other plane (or planes) are linked to the magic of the Wizards Federation and other practitioners.

-These beings are shown to have increased influence in certain areas where the veil between worlds is weakest.
+These horrors are shown to have increased influence in certain areas where the veil between worlds is weakest.
 These tend to be in areas where fear, paranoia, and bloodshed are prevalent.
-Madness overtakes weakminded individuals turning them into deranged cultists of whatever being influenced them, or driving them to suicide.
+Madness overtakes weakminded individuals turning them into deranged cultists of whatever horror influenced them, or driving them to suicide.
 Multiple distinct documented entities have proved their influence over the years.
 ***
 # Prominent entities
 This section will be documenting most of the known entities that have had an influence on unfortunate souls and the cults that derived from them.